Foam Rolling Cellulite Before and After: Real Results or Hype?

 Foam Roller vs Other Cellulite Treatments

-Different cellulite tools target circulation and fascia in different ways.
-Here’s how foam rolling compares with other commonly used treatments.
+Different cellulite tools target circulation, fascia, and tissue mobility in different ways.
+Here's how common options compare.

 Foam rolling vs dry brushing

-Dry brushing focuses mainly on surface stimulation of the skin and lymphatic flow, while foam rolling applies deeper pressure to muscle and fascia.
+Dry brushing primarily stimulates the skin surface, while foam rolling reaches deeper tissues and fascia.

 Foam rolling vs cellulite massage rollers